hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

   - assumptions
     - no traditional network edge
     - networks can be local, in the cloud, or a combination or hybrid with resources anywhere and workers in any location
-  - use <span style="color: #bb6600;">microsegmentation</span> to contain attacks
-  - technology to secure data in a cloud environment where 1) all users be authenticated and authorized; 2) security configuration and posture continuously validated before access is granted or maintained to applications and data; 3) allow certain application traffic and deny all other traffic by default: <span style="color: #bb6600;">microsegmentation</span>
   - microsegmentation
     - used by model
     - a security technique by dividing perimeters into small zones to maintain separate access to every part of the network